dezlymacauley/shell-scripting-study-journal/cli_commands.md

             containing a specified
             The syntax is `grep what-you-want-to-find file_name.extension`
             E.g. `grep pizza meals_eaten.md`.
+            Random Fact: Grep stands for "global regular expression print"

+`grep -i`   = Makes the search case-insentive

+`cut`       = Gets a certain number of characters from each line in a file.
+            cut -c 2-9 people.txt (The first 2 to 9 inclusive letters)

+`cut -d`    = `cut -d ' ' -f2 people.text`
+            `-d` means delimeter (what character sepeartes each field in a line) Let's say you had something like `Jace Sales-Rep 2024` You could get the year by doing this:
+            `cut -d ' ' -f3 name-of-file.txt` -f3 means field three,
+            "Sales-Rep" would be field 2

+`paste`     = `paste first.txt last.txt` Merge lines from different files.

+`uniq`      = Filter out repeated lines in a file. `uniq pets.txt`

 `wc`        = Get count of lines words, characters in file.